StarShip-Avalon-Projects/FurcadiaFramework/README.md

-# Furcadia Framework for Third Party Programs Core Library
+# Furcadia Framework for Third Party Programs
 Furcadia Framework Core  Library is a 3rd Party Development Kit developed in .NET.
 It can be used with any .NET language (c#,vb.net,cpp,boo,etc).
 This library is intended for use on multiple platforms.

 ## Features